Skip to content

 Pair SAST with DAST and revisit IAST once your infrastructure and testing maturity catch up.

-How Do You Choose the Right IAST Tool?
+How to Choose the Right IAST Tool

-Picking an IAST tool comes down to four things: language support, fit with your existing AppSec stack, deployment complexity for your infrastructure, and test automation maturity.
-With only nine active commercial products in 2026, the shortlist is smaller than most AppSec categories.
+Choosing the best IAST tool for your team comes down to four things: language support, fit with your existing AppSec stack, deployment complexity for your infrastructure, and test automation maturity.

 The factors worth evaluating: